jgildred/fluff/README.md

 FLUFF.JS:

 The fluff.js library is an easy way to get automatic scaffolding of data into your pages.
 By simply adding model=[model name] attribute to elements like tables, you can auto-populate the table with data from that model.
 You can also include query=[query params] attribute with the model attribute to specify necessary query params.
-There is also the option to include 'noharvest' attribute to avoid initial harvest, and 'norender' attribute to avoid render on initial harvest.
+There is also the option to include 'noharvest' attribute to avoid the initial harvest, and 'norender' attribute to avoid render on initial harvest.
 Some sub elements can accept a field=[field name] attribute when nested within an element containing a model attribute.
 There is an example page created upon initialization which includes the fluff.js library.
 The fluff.js library requires jQuery and Backbone.js which are also included for convenience.

 FLUFF-UI.JS: